Relactation is when you start breastfeeding again after stopping. This could be after a gap of weeks or months.

-Many mothers fail to establish breastfeeding because of difficulties such as:
+Many mothers find it hard to establish breastfeeding because of difficulties such as:

 - lack of access to accurate information